Bernard Weinraub: Early life and education

 Weinraub was born in 1937 in New York City.
 His parents were Jewish immigrants from Eastern Europe.
-He graduated from the City University of New York with a Bachelor of Arts degree in English.
+He graduated from the City College of New York with a Bachelor of Arts degree in English in 1959.

 Career

 After graduating from college, he was drafted into the Army and served for two years on a newspaper.
-For most of his career he worked as a foreign correspondent with the New York Times including home bases in Saigon, London, Nairobi and New Delhi.
+For most of his career he worked as a foreign correspondent with The New York Times including home bases in Saigon, London, Nairobi and New Delhi.
 He also covered the White House and the movie business in Los Angeles.

 Journalism

 He worked as a reporter for The New York Times.
-He started as a copyboy in his twenties, eventually being assigned as a foreign correspondent in Saigon, London, Belfast, Nairobi, New Delhi, then Washington, D.C. and Los Angeles.
+He started as a copyboy in his twenties, eventually being assigned as a foreign correspondent in Saigon, London, Belfast, Nairobi, New Delhi, then Washington, D.C., and Los Angeles.
 From 1991 to 2004, he covered the film industry in Los Angeles.

 He retired in 2005, publishing an article about Hollywood and its values.